aspencoyle/fish541_lab/methods/5_PCR/qPCR_Lab_Methods.md

 Good amplification was observed for HSC70 and GADD45 gamma, so we selected primers for these genes as our stress response biomarkers.
 We used HSC70 and GADD45 gamma primers to complete qPCR for all samples from both experiments 1 and 2.

 ### cDNA dilution
-A 1:10 dilution was made for each cDNA sample to be run through qPCR:
+Create 1:10 dilutions for each cDNA sample to be run through qPCR:
 * 18ul molecular grade H2O
 * 2ul sample

 ### Primer dilution
 Forward and reverse primers are sent at 100uM concentration.
-We diluted primers to 10uM for qPCR.
+Dilute primers to 10uM for qPCR.
 For each primer:
 * 90ul molecular grade H2O
 * 10ul primer